JGCRI/moirai/ancillary/carbon_harmonization/readme.md

 # Carbon data implementation and harmonization for  `moirai`

 ## Description:
-This folder contains a number of scripts which are used to generate 36 raster files (12 for soil carbon, 12 for above ground carbon, 12 for below ground carbon) that are used by `moirai`.
+This folder contains a number of scripts which are used to generate 36 raster files (4 land types x 6 statistical states X 3 pools of carbon) that are used by `moirai`.
 The outputs are rasters where the carbon corresponding to individual land classes are harmonized to moirai's land use and land cover classes from the ESA/IGBP land classes.

 ## Input carbon rasters (and the shell scripts used to generate them)
 396 raster (.bil) files containing carbon by state and ESA/IGBP land class at a 5 arcmin resolution.
 These are generated using the bash scripts in the folder `bash_scripts`.
 To run the bash scripts, the user would need following,